Select Page

 From 1639 to 1853, trade with the outside world was almost prohibited in Japan.
 Kyoto kimono merchants’ ability to get around these laws and import exotic foreign goods dazzled the populace and flaunted their power.
 Many textiles visually depict fascinating tales, from meetings of Taoist sages, to the saga of Helen of Troy.
 Imagine how exotic and evocative they were hundreds of years ago!

-Kimono merchants commissioned local metalworkers, wood-carver and painters to adorn float rooves, railings, posts, and ceilings with natural and cultural iconography.
-Gion Festival commissions also helped Kyoto-based sculptors, weavers, embroiderers and other artisans to thrive.
-This longstanding tradition translates to a vast inheritance of centuries of riches of Kyoto’s artistic and cultural world.
+Kimono merchants commissioned local metalworkers, woodcarvers, and painters to adorn float rooves, railings, posts, and ceilings with natural and cultural iconography.
+Gion Festival commissions also helped Kyoto-based sculptors, weavers, embroiderers, and other artisans thrive.
+This longstanding tradition translates to a vast inheritance of centuries of riches in Kyoto’s artistic and cultural world.

-After painting a dragon on a piece of paper, a Taoist sage watches his creation take flight into space.
-Japanese embroidered textile from the Kakkyō Yama (“Great Wall” float)
+Above Image: After painting a dragon on a piece of paper, a Taoist sage watches his creation take flight into space.
+Japanese embroidered textile from the Kakkyō Yama (“Great Wall” float).

 ayagasa boko drummers dancing gion festival kyoto japan